 Attacks on democracy, freedom and the rule of law as well as ideologies of inequality are perennial challenges to the entire society.
-Day by day, many initiatives, associations and committed citizens throughout Germany are actively working towards their aim of a diverse, non-violent and democratic society.
-In this important work, they are being supported by a federal programme launched by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
-Named "Live Democracy!", it specifically sponsors projects that seek to encourage democracy and prevent radicalisation.
-The programme operates on various levels, setting out to support projects with not only local, but also regional and supraregional missions.
+Day by day many initiatives, associations and committed citizens throughout Germany are actively working towards their aim of a diverse, non-violent and democratic society.
+In this important work, they are supported by a federal programme launched by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth entitled "Demokratie leben!" ("Live Democracy!").
+The programme specifically funds projects that seek to promote democracy, shape diversity and prevent extremism.
+The programme operates at various levels, supporting not only projects with a local focus but also projects with a regional and supraregional scope.

-The federal programme supports towns and cities, municipalities and rural districts throughout Germany in developing "partnerships for democracy" as structurally based local or regional alliances to promote democracy and diversity.
+The federal programme supports towns and cities, municipalities and rural districts throughout Germany in developing "partnerships for Democracy" as structurally based local or regional alliances to promote democracy, shape diversity and prevent extremism.
 These partnerships bring together decision-makers from local politics and administration and people active in all aspects of civil society.
-In order to strengthen children’s and youth’s civic engagement, a youth forum can be established by children and young people themselves.
-234 local authorities were selected so far in three expression-of-interest processes to develop their own "partnership for democracy".
-Currently, a four expression-of-interest process is running, allowing for new "partnerships for democracy" to be developed.
+In order to strengthen children’s and youth’s civic engagement, children and young people themselves can now establish a youth forum.
+Currently, the programme is funding 300 "partnerships for Democracy".

 Democracy Centres at Federal State Level

-In each of the 16 federal states, a Land Democracy Centre ensures that a wide spectrum of counselling and support services are networked to better support people in dealing with right-wing extremism and group-based hostility.
+"Live Democracy!" supports 16 Democracy Centres at the level of the Bundesländer (federal states).
+In each of the 16 federal states, the Democracy Centre ensures that a wide range of counselling and support services are networked to better support people in dealing with extremism and group-based hostility.
 In particular, these services cover mobile counselling, victims' counselling and exit counselling.

-About 100,000 volunteers are active in the various voluntary services based on respective federal laws.
-An evaluation of the effects of voluntary services revealed that youth completing voluntary services cite as their prime motives to bridge waiting periods/gap years, personal development and vocational orientation.
-This highlights the character of voluntary services as a major instrument of non-formal and informal learning and orientation of life as well as for professional orientation.
+About 100.000 volunteers are active in the various voluntary services based on respective federal laws.
+An evaluation of the effects of voluntary services revealed that youth completing voluntary services cite bridging gap years/waiting periods, personal development and vocational orientation as their prime motives.
+This highlights the character of voluntary services as a major instrument of non-formal and informal learning and orientation in life as well as for professional orientation.

-In the last funding year 2014/2015, funds were released for the mentoring and educational support of more than 53,000 young volunteers in the Voluntary Social Year (FSJ) and approximate 2,800 in the Voluntary Ecological Year (FÖJ).
-In addition, just below 3,400 volunteers were funded in the International Youth Voluntary Service.
-In the 2016 budget, almost 93.000 million Euros are available for youth voluntary services.
-Although no special or additional funds have been released for refugee work in the FSJ and FÖJ, individual operators are committed in this field and also specifically addressing young refugees.
+In the funding year 2014/2015, funds were released for the mentoring and educational support of more than 53.000 young volunteers in the Voluntary Social Year and approximately 2800 in the Voluntary Environmental Service Year.
+In addition, just below 3400 volunteers were funded in the International Youth Voluntary Service.
+In the 2016 budget, almost 93.000 million euros were available for youth voluntary services.
+Although no special or additional funds have been released for refugee work in the FSJ and FÖJ, individual operators are committed in this field, specifically addressing young refugees.